PRTree: An R Package for Probabilistic Regression Trees with Built-in Missing Data Handling: Probabilistic Regression Tree Model

 \paragraph{Estimating $\{\Rg_m\}_{m=1}^{M}$.} Assume that $M$ regions, referred to as current regions, have already been identified, meaning that the current tree has $M$ leaves.
 As in standard regression trees, each current region $\Rg_m$, $1 \leq m \leq M$, can be decomposed into two sub-regions $\Rf*{L}$ and $\Rf*{R}$ with respect to a coordinate $1 \leq j \leq p$ and a splitting point $t$ (threshold) that minimizes \eqref{eq:tree}.
 Each possible split leads to the update of $P$, that now belongs to $\R^{n\times (M+1)}$ (the space of $n$ by $M+1$ real matrices), and $\bs{\gamma}$, that now belongs to $\R^{M+1}$.
 The corresponding $\hat{\bs{\gamma}}$ is obtained through \eqref{eq:minimize_PRTree}.
-To make explicit the dependence of these quantities on the region, the splitting variable and the threshold, we shall use the notation $P^{(m)}(j,t)$ and $\hat{\bs\gamma}^{(m)}(j,t)$.
-The best split for the current region $\Rg_{m}$ solves

-where $\mathcal{J} = \{j \in \N : 1 \leq j \leq p\}$ and $\mathcal{T}^{(m)}_{j}$ denotes the set of splitting points for region $\Rg_m$ and variable $j$ (more precisely, the set of middle points of the observations from $\Rg_m$ projected on the $j$th coordinate).
-At each step, the split that leads to the smallest mean square error is selected. \paragraph{Stopping.} The process terminates when the maximum number of regions ($M_{\max}$) is reached, the reduction in loss $\Delta L$ falls below a threshold $\epsilon$, or other stopping criteria (e.g., depth, minimum node size) are met. \citet{alkhoury2020} show that the PRTree learned from a training set of size $n$, with no missing data, denoted $\hat{f}_{\mathrm{PR}}^{(n)}$, is consistent in the sense that

-The consistency is a desirable theoretical development, but the proof of such result is quite involved even in the standard framework without missing data.
-Extending the results to account for the missing data handling mechanism in \eqref{eq:missing_handling} is a non-trivial task and will be explored in future works.
+At each step, the split that leads to the smallest mean square error is selected.

+\paragraph{Stopping.} The process terminates when any stopping criteria (e.g., depth, minimum node size) is met.